auth0/docs/articles/oauth2-examples.md

 # Generic OAuth2 or OAuth1 Examples

-The [OAuth2](oauth2) or [OAuth1](oauth1) connections give you the ability to support any OAuth2/OAuth1 providers in addition to the ones that are availble in the dashboard.
+The [OAuth2](oauth2) or [OAuth1](oauth1) connections give you the ability to support any OAuth2/OAuth1 providers in addition to the ones that are available in the dashboard.

 Here are a few examples of OAuth2/OAuth1 connections you can create through the API.
 Save these snippets to a file (sample-connection.json) and then use cURL to call the API: